Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/using-ensembl/ensembl-apps/entity-viewer/overview.md

 status: draft
 ---

-# What’s in the Overview panel?
+# What’s in the overview panel?

 The Overview panel provides gene summary data including the gene name and Ensembl stable ID, gene description, synonyms and additional information such as biotype and gene function summary together with links to data sources.
 The Publications section at the bottom links out to a list of relevant publications in Europe PMC archives.